-Upon termination, each command returns 2 bytes of status, one supplied by the system and giving the cause for termination, and (in the case of "normal" termination) one supplied by the program (see wait(S) and exit(S)).
+Upon termination, each command returns 2 bytes of status, one supplied by the system and giving the cause for termination, and (in the case of normal termination), one supplied by the program.
 The former byte is 0 for normal termination; the latter is customarily 0 for successful execution and nonzero to indicate troubles such as erroneous parameters, bad or inaccessible data.
-It is called variously "exit code", "exit status", or "return code", and is described only where special conventions are involved.
+It is called variously exit code, exit status, or return code and is described only where special conventions are involved.